codeinthehole/codeinthehole.hugo/content/tips/vim-lists.md

 - To jump to _where you last made a change_, use the change list via `g;`.

+- To jump to _where you were last in insert mode_, use `gi`.

 ### I need to apply the same transformation in lots of places...

 A powerful editing pattern comprises building a list of files or locations then applying the same editing operation to each entry.
+This is great for applying refactorings across a large codebase.

 The best approach depends on how you want to build your list of files or
 locations: